atulapra/Emotion-detection/README.md

   * `haarcascade_frontalface_default.xml` (file)
   * `model.h5` (file)

-* If you want to train this model or train after making changes to the model, use `python kerasmodel.py --mode train`.

-* If you want to view the predictions without training again, you can download my pre-trained model from [here](https://anonfile.com/i7k3x0oab4/model_h5) and then run `python kerasmodel.py --mode display`.

 * This implementation by default detects emotions on all faces in the webcam feed.

-* With a simple 4-layer CNN, the test accuracy stopped decreasing at around 50 epochs at an accuracy of around 63.2%.
+* With a simple 4-layer CNN, the test accuracy stopped increasing at around 50 epochs at an accuracy of 63.2%.
 The top accuracies in the 2013 Kaggle competition for this were 71.16%, 69.27%, 68.82%, 67.48%.

 ![Accuray plot](accuracy.png)